Spotify Web Player (How to Use, Differences to Spotify Apps, Pros/Cons)

 Even though both options are very similar, you should still note that there are some big differences.
 First of all, the music quality is different.
 When you’re an app user, you’ll get up to 320 kbps bitrate, but when you use a web player, you can get 256 kbps bitrate at best for premium users.

-Also, in the app you can set up music quality in the app to your taste, allowing you to save up on the metered connection usage and stuff like that, while web player doesn’t allow those options.
+Also, you can set up music quality in the app to your taste, allowing you to save up on the metered connection usage and stuff like that, while web player doesn’t allow those options.

 The second biggest difference between these two is that you can’t download music from the web player for offline listening.
 Spotify app allows you to download music and podcasts to your device and listen to them when in offline mode (for premium users), but you can’t do that with a web player.